 Discover more behind our process and check out our Farm & Distillery tours.

-Chase Farm is based in Herefordshire in the heart of Middle England, it is often known as the 'forgotten county' due to its off-the-beaten-track location on the borders of Wales, Gloucestershire and Worcestershire.
-It is in this special county that William Chase was born and started his two businesses, Tyrrells Crisps and now Chase Distillery.
-William is often heard talking about the provenance of Chase Vodka and Williams Gin and he believes that it is the rich, red Hereford soil and our Single-Estate mentality that have led to our spirits being named 'The World's Best'.
-Please do come and visit us on the farm and take a guided tour around the distillery, once you visit Hereford you won't want to leave!
+It is in this special county that William Chase was born and started Chase Distillery.
+William is often heard talking about the provenance of Chase Vodka and Chase Gin and he believes that it is the rich, red Hereford soil and our Single-Estate mentality that have led to our spirits being named 'The World's Best'.
+Please do come and visit us on the farm and take a guided tour around the distillery, once you visit Herefordshire you won't want to leave!